Admissions Requirements

 Waitlists are established for some classes, in the event of full enrollment.
 Once a seat becomes available, waitlisted students are registered automatically into class.
 Students must clear all registration holds prior to getting on the waitlist.
 Payment and fees apply as per the regular online registration process.

-Students may also register for a closed class by receiving permission and an add code from the instructor on the first day of class.
+Students may also register for a closed class by receiving permission and an add authorization from the instructor on the first day of class.

 Family Educational Rights and Privacy Act of 1974 (FERPA)